 HCM City – Mekong Delta (Vinh Long, Can Tho)Day 13

 After breakfast and check-out, you and your private tour guide will set off for a drive through the Mekong Delta to the town of Cai Be, well-known for its floating market.
 Here you will board your private boat for a cruise along the maze of waterways and canals to Vinh Long.

-You will stop at the home of a Bonsai gardener where we are treated exotic tropical fruits and then followed by a sumptuous lunch with local cuisine, including the popular dish of ‘Elephant ear fish’, before continuing our exploration of the tributaries and canals of the delta.
+You will stop at the home of a Bonsai gardener, where we will be treated exotic tropical fruits and then followed by a sumptuous lunch with local cuisine, including the popular dish of ‘Elephant ear fish’, before continuing our exploration of the tributaries and canals of the delta.

-In the afternoon, you will visit some of the typical family run “cottage industry” such as a brick factory, fish sauce makers, coconut candy makers… Late in the afternoon you will be transferred to Can Tho and enjoy your night in hotel.
+In the afternoon, you will visit some of the typical family-run “cottage industry” such as a brick factory, fish sauce makers, coconut candy makers… Late in the afternoon you will be transferred to Can Tho and enjoy your night in the hotel.